awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker.md

 **Note**
 Before pushing your image, you might need to run docker login\.

 Now you can deploy your application using only a `Dockerrun.aws.json` file\.
-To learn more about `Dockerrun.aws.json` files, see [Single Container Docker configuration](single-container-docker-configuration.md)\.
+To learn more about `Dockerrun.aws.json` files, see [Docker configuration](single-container-docker-configuration.md)\.

 Make a new directory and create a `Dockerrun.aws.json` file\.